micropython/webrepl/README.md

 WebREPL shell
 ---------------------

 webrepl_client.py provides remote shell using MicroPython WebREPL protocol, and runs with Python 2 as well as Python 3.
+With wireless connection to MicroPython it is OTA shell (Over-the-air), the main difference to screen WebREPL terminal session.

 Run just command for usage information: